YuChaode/rdnm-yang/draft-yu-ccamp-rdnm-yang.md

                +--ro using-status?   enumeration
 ~~~~

-# FGNM Extensions for TE Tunnel
+# RDNM Extensions for TE Tunnel

 ## Modelling of Point to Multi-Points and Multi-Points to Multi-Points TE Tunnel